Understand threat intelligence in Microsoft Sentinel

 View GeoLocation and WhoIs data on the Threat Intelligence pane for those types of threat indicators imported into Microsoft Sentinel.

-For example, use GeoLocation data to find information like the organization or country for an IP indicator.
+For example, use GeoLocation data to find information like the organization or country/region for an IP indicator.
 Use WhoIs data to find data like registrar and record creation data from a domain indicator.

 Detect threats with threat indicator analytics